Abortion rights take center stage at the DNC

 “I was lucky.
 I lived,” Amanda added, “So I will continue to tell my story and stand with women across the country.
 Today, because of Donald Trump, one in three women in America lives under an abortion ban.
 A second Trump term would strip away even more of our rights.
 We need to vote as if lives depend on it—because they do.”

-Kaitlyn Joshua of Louisiana told the story of how when she was pregnant with her second child and began to miscarry.
-Due to her state’s abortion ban, all of the doctors refused to confirm that she was miscarrying.
+Kaitlyn Joshua of Louisiana told the story of how when she was pregnant with her second child and began to miscarry, due to her state’s abortion ban, all of the doctors refused to confirm that she was miscarrying.
 “I was bleeding so much that my husband feared for my life,” Joshua remarked.
 “No woman should experience what I did, but too many have.”

 Abortion rights advocate Hadley Duvall told the story of how she was sexually abused and raped by her stepfather, resulting in an unwanted pregnancy.
-“At age 12, I took my first pregnancy test, and it was positive,” Duvall stated.
+“At age twelve, I took my first pregnancy test, and it was positive,” Duvall stated.
 “That was the first time I was told, ‘You have options.’
 I can’t imagine not having a choice, but today, that’s the reality for many women and girls across the country.
-Kamala Harris will sign a national law to restore the right to an abortion,” she said.
+Kamala Harris will sign a national law to restore the right to an abortion,” she expressed.

 Kentucky Gov. Andy Beshear spoke after the testimonials, expressing that extremism when it comes to abortion bans needed to be challenged across the country.
 “Trump and Vance simply don’t believe in your freedom,” the governor stated.
 He claimed that Vance views rape that results in pregnancy as an “inconvenience,” referencing an interview the GOP Vice Presidential nominee gave in 2021 when asked about access to abortion in cases of rape and incest.